simulanics/XojoScript/README.md

 # /simulanics/XojoScript

+This is the very first cross-platform Compiler and VM written by AI and an Agent Team, under direction of Matthew A Combatti.
+An AI powered plugin creator app is in the works for other developers to rapidly generate plugins for themselves and the community, using natural language.
+Plugins are currently under development to bring native AI and machine learning to open source XojoScript.
+Huggingface models, Ollama, and commercial models will also be easily accessible. 🤗

+# What is Open Source XojoScript?

 An open-source XojoScript compiler and virtual machine for the Xojo language.
 Compile and Run XojoScript at native C++ machine-code speed, on any system or architecture supporting C++ compilers [GNU/GCC/G++/clang].
 This includes 99.9% of devices - even the web [using emscripten]! 🙏

 # XojoScript Bytecode Compiler and Virtual Machine 🚀